behreajj/AsepriteAddons/README.md

 # Aseprite Add-ons

 An appendix to the Medium article, ["How To Script Aseprite Tools in Lua"](https://behreajj.medium.com/how-to-script-aseprite-tools-in-lua-8f849b08733).
-Open scripts from the `dialogs` directory in Aseprite to see results.
+Copy `dialog` and `support` folders to Aseprite scripts folder.
+In Aseprite, open scripts from the `dialogs` folder.

 ## References